IlhamriSKY/PddiktiApi/README.md

 Usage
 -----

-Once installed, you can start using the Api class to interact with the PDDIKTI API.
+Once installed, you can start using the `Api` class to interact with the PDDIKTI API.
 Here's an example of how to use the package:

-    ```php
     $api = new \IlhamriSKY\PddiktiApi\Api();
     $response = $api->searchAll('Ilham');
     dd($response);
-    ```

 Available Methods
 -----------------